ogdans3/i-hate-k8s/code/i-hate-kubernetes/QUICK-GUIDE.md

 analytics: false #We are going to make our own analytics, think posthog with good defaults for EU privacy laws
 dashboard: true #A UI dashboard where you can deploy services, nodes, stop pods, add new projects, look at cpu, mem, etc, etc
 registry: false #If true, then we will deploy a docker registry for you.
 No reason for you to pay for a docker registry license for internal images
+autoupdate: false #If true, then we will automatically pull the newest code from the repository of i-hate-kubernetes and build a new version and start it
 build-system: false #If true, then we will deploy a build system.
 Something like jenkins, github actions, or something similar.
 TBD.

 i-have-a-service: